arm61/pylj/docs/source/index.md

 ## Contents

-- [Running a simulation](running-a-simulation.md): a model, a molecular dynamics run and a Monte Carlo run.
+- [Getting started](getting-started.md): a model, a molecular dynamics run and a Monte Carlo run.
+- [Simulations](simulations.md): building a simulation, the configuration, the two `step()` methods, sampling and restarting.
 - [Custom potentials](custom-potentials.md): the `PairPotential` interface and mixtures.
 - [Viewers and panes](viewers.md): the viewers, and writing a pane.
 - [Modules](modules.rst): every class, function and argument, with units.